 The original AHP uses ratio scales.
 To derive priorities, verbal statements (comparisons) are converted into integers from 1 to 9.
 This “fundamental AHP scale” has been discussed, as there is no thoretical reason to be restricted to these numbers and verbal gradations.
 In the past several other numerical scales have been proposed ,.
-AHP-OS now supports nine different scales:
+AHP-OS now supports ten different scales:

 - Standard AHP linear scale